Safe-Surfer/SafeSurfer-Desktop/docs/BUGS.md

 # Reporting bugs
 As a prerequisite, you'll need a GitLab account (if you don't have one already).

-Head over to the [GitLab issues](https://gitlab.com/safesurfer/SafeSurfer-Desktop/issues/new) page, choose the `bugs.md` template (if there is no pre-written bug template).
+Head over to the [GitLab issues](https://gitlab.com/safesurfer/SafeSurfer-Desktop/issues/new) page, choose the `bugs.md` template (if there is no pre-written bug template given).

 Steps to report bugs:
 1. Find a bug (you will to be able to replicated it)